MediScribe/docjet-mobile/docs/current/feature-auth-architecture.md

 - Provides accessibility support through `Semantics` labels
 - Consistently displays across all screens through the AppShell

+##### TransientErrorBanner
+A theme-aware banner that automatically displays when non-critical errors occur, with auto-dismiss functionality

 ##### AppShell
 A global wrapper component that ensures consistent UI elements across the app:
 - Applied via `MaterialApp.builder` to automatically wrap all screens
-- Handles displaying the offline banner at the top of each screen
+- Handles displaying the offline and transient error banners at the top of each screen
 - Preserves navigation and screen structure while adding app-wide UI elements

 The UI components observe the `AuthNotifier` state to render the appropriate screens based on authentication status and display offline indicators when needed.